Boston medical conference linked to as many as 300,000 COVID-19 cases in U.S.

 Major events were among the first things to go when the novel coronavirus first started spreading around the world in February.
 Concerts, conferences and other gatherings were called off or went virtual in the spring.

-In Boston, however, an elite medical conference on February 26 and 27 continued as planned, with more than 100 cases of COVID-19 tied to the event, according to contact tracers.
+In Boston, however, Biogen's elite medical conference on February 26-27 continued as planned, with more than 100 cases of COVID-19 tied to the event, according to contact tracers.
 But a team of scientists using genetic sequencing to track the continued spread of that strain of coronavirus say it actually spread further — much, much further — until November 1 of this year.

-Between 205,000 and 300,000 coronavirus cases across the U.S. came from the Boston conference, say the scientists, whose findings were published in the journal Science on Thursday.
+Between 205,000 and 300,000 coronavirus cases across the U.S. can be traced back to the Boston conference, say the scientists, whose findings were published in the journal Science on Thursday.

 "Genome data reveal that the impact of the conference was far larger than the approximately 100 cases directly associated with the event," the scientists write.